AdobeDocs/marketo.en/help/marketo/release-notes/current.md

    <th style="width:20%">Documention</th>
   </tr>
   <tr>
-   <td><strong>New Design for Report Configuration in Modern UX</strong>: When setting up a report asset, you will have a new asset tree in the configuration menu as well as the ability to filter on date created and modified.</td>
+   <td><strong>New Design for Report Configuration in Modern UX</strong>: When setting up a report asset, you will have a <a href="https://nation.marketo.com/t5/product-blogs/analytic-modal-updates/ba-p/340321" target="_blank">new asset tree</a> in the configuration menu as well as the ability to filter on date created and modified.</td>
    <td><i>Coming Soon</i></td>
    <td><i>Coming Soon</i></td>
   </tr>